 - Board Status: Change whether the board is active and accepting new posts or is "view only," in which students will be able to see the board but not Pin, Comment, or use other social functionality of Yellowdig.
 This setting can be toggled at any time by instructors if, for example, an instructor wants to "pause" the board during a break.

-- Board End Date: This will set the board to become inactive at the end of this day.
+- Board End Date: This will set the board to stop grade passback and stop sending notifications at the end of this day.
+Learn more about the board end date here.

 - Points System Enabled: Toggle this setting to enable or disable the points system for the selected board*.